-Jenny McFarland, EB 2018 Claude Bernard Distinguished Lectureship of the Teaching of Physiology Section, Transformations – paths to student-centered, evidence-based physiology education (this is a shorter version of the slide deck than the t
+Jenny McFarland, EB 2018 Claude Bernard Distinguished Lectureship of the Teaching of Physiology Section, Transformations – paths to student-centered, evidence-based physiology education (this is a shorter version of the slide deck than the one at EB, due to size limits on this page).

 Reflective Worksheet for Jenny McFarland, 2018 Claude Bernard Distinguished Lectureship of the Teaching of Physiology Section, Transformations – paths to student-centered, evidence-based physiology education